-A private, not-for-profit organization, King's Daughters' Health (KDH) is focused on delivering exceptional health services to families throughout southeast Indiana and portions of northern Kentucky.
-The main campus, including King's Daughters' Hospital, is located at 1373 E. State Road 62 in Madison, Indiana.
+Norton King's Daughters' Health is focused on delivering exceptional health services to families throughout southeast Indiana and portions of northern Kentucky.
+The main campus, including Norton King's Daughters' Hospital, is located at 1373 E. State Road 62 in Madison, Indiana.
 We also maintain physician (provider) offices in Versailles (Indiana), Vevay (Indiana), Hanover (Indiana), Carrollton (Kentucky), and Milton (Kentucky).
 Additional resources include an award-winning Cancer Treatment Center, a full-service Rehabilitation Center and a Convenient Care Center.

 The inspiration of 12 local women became a reality when Drusilla Cravens, a wealthy widow, agreed to donate the house that was used as the first hospital on Aug.
 25, 1899.
-Since that time, King's Daughters' Health has grown into a regional healthcare facility, serving families from more than five counties.
-Formerly located in historic downtown Madison, KDH opened its new, hilltop campus in early 2013.
-Throughout this time, our mission has remained the same.
+In the century to follow, King's Daughters' Health grew into a regional healthcare facility, serving families from more than five counties.
+Formerly located in historic downtown Madison, King's Daughters' Health opened its new, hilltop campus in early 2013.

 1899: First hospital opened on August 25.